PirateFX enjoys writing guides to caring for various types of pet fish, from popular species to unique and challenging species.

-These fish aren't shy by any means, in fact they are an "open" swimming species that require a lot of swimming space.
+These fish aren't shy by any means, in fact, they are an "open" swimming species that require a lot of swimming space.
 Every night they will find a spot to bed down in, so make sure there is enough live rock to provide such shelters.

 This is a schooling fish, and in the wild they form large shoals where they cruise the reef grazing on algae along the way.
-This is great news for those with corals, that they are completely reef safe.
+This is great news for those with corals, as they are completely reef safe.
 Despite the fact that they're primarily herbivores in the wild, they are open to just about anything offered once acclimated.
 Krill, mysis shrimp, brine shrimp, pellets—they take them all.

 Algae-Based Foods: Nori and Mixes